Training

 Select an operation.

 The page shows fields for query parameters and fields for the headers.
-One of the headers is Ocp-Apim-Subscription-Key, for the subscription key of the product that is associated with this API.
+One of the headers is Ocp-Apim-Subscription-Key.
+This header is for the subscription key of the product that's associated with this API.
 If you created the API Management instance, you're an admin already, so the key is filled in automatically.

 When the test is successful, the backend responds with 200 OK and some data.

-You can compose an API of APIs exposed by different services, including:
+You can compose an API out of APIs that are exposed by different services, including:

 Note

-When you import another API, the operations are appended to your current API.
+When you import an API, the operations are appended to your current API.

-Select APIs on the Overview page or from the menu on the left.
+Select APIs on the Overview page or select APIs > APIs in the menu on the left.

 Select a service from which to import an API.